redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 ### Export server

-If you want to share your language server settings, you can [export it](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md#exporting-templates) to generate a zip file, that, once shared and unzipped to a directory, will be able to be [imported](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md#custom-template).
+If you want to share your language server settings, you can [export it](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md#exporting-templates) to generate a zip file, that, once shared and unzipped to a directory, can be [imported](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md#custom-template).

 ## How to integrate your language server in an IntelliJ plugin.

-Manually defining a language server via settings allows you to add a language server into IntelliJ in a few minutes, but if you need to provide a better integration with the IDE, embedding the language server definition in an IntelliJ plugin will be a better solution:
+Manually defining a language server via settings allows you to add a language server into IntelliJ in a few minutes, but if you need to provide better integration with the IDE, embedding the language server definition in an IntelliJ plugin will be a better solution:

- * it is possible to embed the language server and/or provide an mechanism to download/update the language server, etc. make it easier for users to get started;
+ * it is possible to embed the language server and/or provide a mechanism to download/update the language server, etc. make it easier for users to get started.
  * advanced language servers require implementing specific client-side commands, which is only possible through the development of an IntelliJ plugin.

 The [Developer Guide](https://github.com/redhat-developer/lsp4ij/blob/main/docs/DeveloperGuide.md)  provides step-by-step instructions for contributing an LSP language server in your IntelliJ plugin.